redis/redis-om-spring/README.md

 * `RedisDocumentRepository` with automatic implementation of Repository interfaces for complex querying capabilities using `@EnableRedisDocumentRepositories`
 * Declarative Search Indices via `@Indexable`
 * Full-text Search Indices via `@Searchable`
+* `@Bloom` annotation to determine very fast, with and with high degree of certainty, whether a value is in a collection.

 ## 🏁 Getting Started